 Ph.D.
 Student Recruitment and Scholarship Program

-The college feels that current engineering graduate and undergraduate students can provide excellent recommendations for future doctorate students to join the K-State family and help us to increase these enrollment numbers.
+Current engineering graduate and undergraduate students can provide excellent recommendations for future Ph.D. students to join the K-State family and as a resource to increase doctoral student enrollment numbers.

-To recruit excellent doctorate students to K-State Engineering in one of the eight doctoral programs.
+To recruit excellent Ph.D. students to one of K-State engineering's eight doctoral programs.

-The college will provide a one-time $1,000 scholarship to any K-State engineering undergraduate or graduate student who helps recruit a doctorate student, as described below.
-The student recruiter will receive $500 the first semester the doctorate student is enrolled full-time in the college, and $500 for the second semester if the student continues full-time enrollment.
+The college will provide a one-time $1,000 scholarship to any K-State engineering undergraduate or graduate student who helps recruit a Ph.D. student, as described below.
+The student recruiter will receive $500 the first semester he or she is enrolled full-time in the college, and $500 for the second semester if the student continues full-time enrollment.
 If the recruiting student graduates before this time, alternative arrangements will be made.

 - A representative from that department will contact the recruiter and ask to provide an initial introduction email to each student.
 Recruiter students may be asked to assist in additional interactions with the potential students as well.

-- To be eligible for the scholarship, the potential doctorate student must recognize the importance of your involvement in their decision to join K-State.
+- To be eligible for the scholarship, the potential Ph.D. student must recognize the importance of your involvement in their decision to join K-State.

-- For the recruiting student to receive the scholarship, the recommended candidate must apply to K-State, be accepted in the K-State Engineering doctoral program, enroll in the program and attend classes at K-State within five years of the original email notification to the ERGP office.
+- For the recruiting student to receive the scholarship, the recommended candidate must apply to K-State, be accepted into a K-State Engineering doctoral program, enroll in the program and attend classes at K-State within five years of the original email notification to the ERGP office.